-3.2.4.2.2.
-Adjustment for Policy Objectives
+3.2.4.2.2.2 Adjustment for Policy Objectives

-- 235. Policy objectives may be considered when adjusting the amount of the penalty.
+- 235. Published policy objectives for a regulated sector may be considered when adjusting the amount of the penalty.
 In particular, URCA may consider that it is appropriate to increase the basic amount of a fine in order to have a sufficient deterrent effect. - 236.
-Other considerations at this stage may include, for example, URCA's estimate of any economic or financial benefit made or likely to be made from the infringement by the infringing Person and any special characteristics, including the size and financial position of the Person in question. - 237.
-The assessment of the need to adjust the penalty will be made on a case-by-case basis for each individual infringing Person.
+Other considerations at this stage may include, for example, URCA's estimate of any economic or financial benefit made or likely to be made from the infringement by the infringing Person and any special characteristics, including the size and financial position of the Person in question.

+237. The assessment of the need to adjust the penalty will be made on a case-by-case basis for each individual infringing Person.
 Policy objectives may result in either an increase or decrease in the amount of the penalty initially calculated.